umarzulfiqar/Umar-Zulfiqar/README.md

 <!-- --- -->
 <h3>Something about me<h3/>

-- 🔭 I am currently working on NextJs, NodeJS and K8s ☸️
+- 🔭 I am currently working on NextJs, NodeJS, docker 🐋 and  K8s ☸️
   <br>
-- 🌱 I’m currently learning a lot
+- 🌱 Learning is a continues process 😊
   <br>
-- 👯 I’m looking to collaborate with other developers to learn from them
+- 👯 I’m looking to collaborate 🤝 with other developers to learn from them.
   <br>
 - 🥅 Goal: DevOps ♾️
   <br>
-- ⚡ Fun fact: I write Code for company but I solve problems for myself
+- ⚡ Fun fact: I write Code for company but I solve problems for myself.
   <br>